 Azure Data Lake

-You may want to consider an option with Azure Data Lake if you plan to store massive amounts of data in the ODX for big data & AI applications.
+You may want to consider Azure Data Lake as a storage for the ODX if you plan to store massive amounts of data for big data & AI applications.